Timeri N. Murari: Novels

 Murari's first novel, The Marriage, was published in the UK and India.
 Since then, he has written 18 books, which have been translated into several languages.
 Fourteen are works of fiction, including the best sellers Taj, which has been translated into 25 languages, and The Taliban Cricket Club, translated into nine languages.
 Two of his novels - Field of Honour (I was very much impressed with Field of Honour- Graham Greene) and Four Steps from Paradise - are semi-biographical.
 He has also written a book for children, Children of the Enchanted Jungle.
 Scholastic published his Young Adult Axxiss Trilogy in 2016 through to 2018.
 Aleph has published his latest novel, Chanakya Returns (Indian title) in July 2014.
 In 2019, the UK publisher, Endeavour Media re-issued his novels, TAJ, The Imperial Agent and The Last Victory online as well as print-on-demand.
 Also in 2019, Speaking Tiger published his travel/history/memoire, Empress of the Taj, In search of Mumtaz Mahal.
+His new novel, a dystopian 'Chicanery" October 2024.